 *Check out the AST3 competition published 22.09.2022* Generation 2004 is here to listen to you and your concerns and to develop together with you our positions on many work- and well-being-at-work- related issues, particularly those related to assistants (ASTs), a group of staff whose numbers are in steady decline.
 Continue reading AST event: all you ever wanted to know!

-All going well, the 2022/23 certification exercise call for applications should be published in the administrative notices (also here) in mid September with a deadline of early October, start drafting your pitch!
-We have been contacted in the meantime by colleagues who are interested in participating but who are disappointed by the lack of detailed information about the exams and the skills tested.
+*Update 02.10.2023: the deadline for applications for the 2023/2024 edition is Friday 6 October 2023 at 23:59 (Brussels time).* Original article: We have been contacted in the meantime by colleagues who are interested in participating but who are disappointed by the lack of detailed information about the exams and the skills tested.
+Sadly, the MyIntraComm European School of Administration My EuSAnet Certification page has little more than an outline to offer on this topic.
 Continue reading Certification: what’s being tested?

 We count 1097 successful officials (the certifiés/those ’certified’ as apt ) in total from all 15 certification procedures to date (2005-2019 ) using HR reports for 2015 and 2019, together with administrative notices.
 HR confirms this count but provides figures which differ slightly from those published (see updated tables below ).
 Continue reading Certification: you asked, we answer!

-Belated congratulations to our 42 colleagues declared certifié in December 2020: they now finally begin the very last stage in this long and arduous quest, that of finding an AD post, well done and good luck in your search!
+Belated congratulations to our 42 colleagues declared certifié in December 2020 *and 44 from 2021* they now finally begin the very last stage in this long and arduous quest, that of finding an AD post, well done and good luck in your search!
 Continue reading Certified ASTs: an endangered species?

 The numbers speak an unmistakable language.
 The success rate of JRC ASTs in the certification procedure is considerably below that of ASTs from other DGs.
 While JRC’s ASTs accounted for approximately 9.5% of all ASTs in the Commission in 2019 , henceforth considered to be the benchmark, their share of certifications is much lower and persistently so (Figure 1): Except for a one-off-high in 2016 with a share of 7% (although still below 9.5%), the share of certifications in other years was much lower.
 Continue reading Certification in the JRC – one size does not fit all